Pheochromocytoma: Prognosis

-According to the National Cancer Institute, prognosis is defined as the likely outcome of a disease OR, the chance of recovery or a recurrence.
-This is an extremely difficult question when it comes to pheochromocytoma, and the answer depends on the patients genetic status, presence of metastatic disease, and the location of their primary tumor.
+According to the National Cancer Institute, prognosis is defined as the likely outcome of a disease, or the chance of recovery or a recurrence.
+This is an extremely difficult question when it comes to pheochromocytoma, and the answer depends on the patient's genetic status, presence of metastatic disease, and the location of their primary tumor.
 An article about prognosis published in 2000 reported a 91% 5-year survival rate in their patient population; however, over 86% of their patients had sporadic tumors (no known genetic mutation), which commonly have low malignant potential.
-In 2019, a consortium of almost twenty European medical centers looked at the prognosis of malignant pheochromocytoma and the data starkly varies from the report of sporadic, single tumors, with a median survival of 6.7 years.
-Overall survival improved if the patient had (1) disease of the head and neck compared to abdomen, (2) less than 40 years of age, (3) and if their biochemistry was less than five times the upper reference limit of normal.
+In 2019, a consortium of almost twenty European medical centers looked at the prognosis of malignant pheochromocytoma.
+The data starkly vary from the report of sporadic, single tumors, with a median survival of 6.7 years.
+Overall survival improved if the patient had disease of the head and neck compared to abdomen, was less than 40 years of age, and if their biochemistry was less than five times the upper reference limit of normal.

 Recent literature has detailed several factors that predict accelerated progression of disease and higher mortality rates, including patients who choose to forego surgical resection of their primary tumor, larger tumors at initial presentation, older age at initial diagnosis, and a shortened time from primary tumor to presence of metastases.
 The actual location of the metastases can also indicate prognosis, with osseous lesions (bone) faring better than their soft-tissue (lung, liver) counterparts.